propi/rdfrules/http/README.md

-   "predicate": "regular expression or condition",  //OPTIONAL "object": "regular expression or condition",     //OPTIONAL "graph": "regular expression or condition"       //OPTIONAL }}
+   "predicate": "regular expression or condition",  //OPTIONAL "object": "regular expression or condition",     //OPTIONAL "graph": "regular expression or condition"       //OPTIONAL "inverse": true|false                            //OPTIONAL: filter quads that do not conform to all expressions and conditions.
+Default is false.
+}}
 ```